WELCOME! Find what you need

 S – Summarize your answer

-*Some teachers prefer ACE or ACES.
+*Some teachers prefer RACER, ACE, or ACES.
 Choose the method that best suits your students and your curriculum.

 classroom RACES bulletin board idea for successfully teaching writing to students